vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 #### Virtual Machine

-The last thing we need to do is: spin up 1 VM of Ubuntu 22.04 and remotely exec installation of all dependencies, fetch Godot server binary from Azure Blob and run it.
+The last thing we need to do: spin up 1 VM of Ubuntu 22.04 and remotely exec installation of all dependencies, fetch Godot server binary from Azure Blob and run it.

 ```terraform
 resource "azurerm_linux_virtual_machine" "godot-vm" {